 Nature seeks the easiest path.
 It prefers certain forms: the circle and triangle, which optimize volume and strength.
 Early man used the same forms for shelter; round enclosures for building footprint, livestock pens, and defense contained the maximum area per amount of building material.
 Curved walls can follow the contours of the land, reducing the need for costly excavation.
 Triangular framing is inherently strong and simple to construct, though less optimal for headroom.
 Our ancestors built structures like this worldwide.

 A typical prehistoric village, seen from above, has obvious resemblance to organic patterns.
+(Drawings by the author)

 As societies around the world began to urbanize, labor was specialized and reserves of wealth – and time – grew.
 Building materials were collected on a greater scale, and traded.
 During trade, knowledge was exchanged between different cultures.
 We discovered that planning on a grid, while not the most efficient use of material, was otherwise superior.
 The rectangle neatly scales down from city streets, to our building plans, rooms, and furniture.
 Now that extra labor and materials could be spared, usefulness was prioritized.